xuru/restler/README.txt

 Restler is an object Serialization library for the web.
 It supports translating objects to JSON or XML.
-Currently, it is targeted at Google App Engine.
+Currently, it is targeted at Google App Engine with python 2.7.
 Documentation can be found at: http://substrate-docs.appspot.com/restler.html

 If you are using App Engine, you may also be interested in Substrate,